xX-MrN0b0dy-Xx/xX-MrN0b0dy-Xx/README.md

 I'm not a dev, just an engineer having fun tinkering around with IT stuff 👀.

 Check also [my selfhosted gitea instance](https://gitea.nowhere.ovh/Mr.Nobody)🍵.
-I hardly use it for public repo tho
+I hardly use it for public repo tho.
 <!--
 **xX-MrN0b0dy-Xx/xX-MrN0b0dy-Xx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->